Skip to content

 Feeling Lonely?
 8 Coping Methods to Try

-Zara Kenyon
+Written by Zara Kenyon

 We're more connected than ever.
 At least, that's what social media would have you believe.
 Rarely do we spend more than a few hours away from our phones – texting, scrolling or flicking through Instagram Stories.
 And, yet, according to a study by relationships charity Relate, we're experiencing a loneliness epidemic, with more than 45% of UK adults admitting to feeling lonely from time to time.